-Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Continue to administer the low-Income Housing Impact and In-Lieu fees and use the Affordable Housing Fund to provide affordable housing opportunities for lower income households and people with special housing needs.
-Ongoing Community Development Department - Housing & Human Services Division Affordable Housing Fund Provide funding to at least three affordable housing projects that create homes for lower income households and people with special housing needs in moderate or high resource areas В) Pursue additional funding sources and opportunities to leverage existing funding to increase resources for affordable housing programs.
-Ongoing and evaluate opportunities annually Community Development Department - Housing & Human Services Division General Fund, HOME, State HCD programs, Project Based Vouchers Apply to an average of 1 funding source annually to support affordable housing programs C) Consider fee waivers for affordable units, prioritizing those that provide the greatest level of affordability and serve special needs households.
-Ongoing as opportunities arise Community Development Department Affordable Housing Fund n/a
+Ac tions: Time Frame: Responsible Agency: Funding: Quantified Objectives: A) Continue to administer the Low-Income Housing Impact and In-Lieu fees and use the Affordable Housing Fund to provide affordable and permanent supportive housing opportunities for extremely, very, and low income households and people with special housing needs, encouraging the use of these programs for projects in high resource areas, or in areas which reduce potential for displacement of residents in their existing neighborhoods.
+Ongoing Community Development Department - Housing & Human Services Division Affordable Housing Fund (Inclusionary) Provide funding to at least three affordable housing projects that create homes for lower income households (20 percent to 80 percent of Area Median Income) and people with special housing needs in moderate or high resource areas В) Pursue additional funding sources and opportunities to leverage existing funding to increase resources for affordable housing programs.
+Ongoing.
+Submit applications for funding annually.
+Community Development Department - Housing & Human Services Division General Fund, HOME, State HCD programs, Project Based Vouchers Apply to an average of one funding source annually to support affordable housing programs